Northumberland holidays & caravan parks

 For film fans, no trip to Northumberland would be complete without a trip to Alnwick Castle.
 Most recently taking the starring role as Hogwarts in the first two Harry Potter films, it has also been used in other blockbusters such as Elizabeth and Robin Hood: Prince of Thieves, as well as the Downton Abbey Christmas specials.
 With regular events and exhibitions where you can even dress up in medieval clothing, the whole family will enjoy a visit here.

-With vast stretches of countryside, miles of coastline and enchanting forests at your disposal, campsites in Northumberland take in the very best of the North East.
+With vast stretches of countryside, miles of coastline and enchanting forests at your disposal, our touring caravan site in Northumberland take in the very best of the North East.
 From heather clad peaks to whitewashed tidal islands, Northumberland is a county ripe for exploration.
-Camping at Haggerston Castle is the perfect way to see this tranquil county.
+Touring at Haggerston Castle is the perfect way to see this tranquil county.
 A short drive from Holy Island and Lindisfarne National Nature Reserve, this leafy campsite nestles effortlessly into Northumberland’s coast.